hyperledger-archives/avalon/PREREQUISITES.md

 If you plan to run this on Intel SGX-enabled hardware, you will need to install packages `libsgx-enclave-common` and `libelf-dev` and install the Intel SGX driver for both standalone and docker builds.
-Additionally for standalone builds, we need to install Intel SGX SDK manually.
+Additionally for standalone builds, we need to install the Intel SGX SDK manually.

-Steps to install above packages are as follows.
+Steps to install the above packages are as follows.

 ### Remove Old `/dev/sgx` Intel SGX Driver
 If device file `/dev/sgx` is present, remove the old driver: